 Real estate Investment Trusts or REITs are a company owning and performing on multiple income-generating real estate properties.
 Those planning to retire can find REITs suitable since it is similar to mutual funds except a REIT is a collection of properties.
 A REIT company distributes 90% of its income amongst its shareholders as dividends.
 This type of investment is suitable for retirees as you don’t have to deal with the troublesome work of repair and maintenance of the property.
 Also, REIT investment is liquid, unlike rentals you can sell your REIT whenever you want to but to do so, you have to pay taxes on the capital gains earned from dividends.

 In Delaware Statutory Trusts or DSTs, multiple accredited investors pool resources to purchase beneficial interests in one property or a portfolio of properties through a separate legal entity.
-As a retiring investor, DSTs helps in deferring the hassles of paying taxes of up to 40% in value based on your capital gains with the help of 1031 exchange.
+As a retiring investor, DSTs help defers the hassles of paying taxes of up to 40% in value based on your capital gains with the help of the 1031 exchange.
 You can also avoid the stress associated with owning a rental property by doing a 1031 exchange into a DST.
 Also, the property will be managed for you, so you also don’t have to deal with property management, tenants, or building maintenance.

 6. Tenancy-in-common investments

 Similar to the DST a tenancy-in-common investment (TIC) is a great real estate retirement investment strategy.
 In TIC individual property owners use and enjoy the entire property, rather than splitting it up into parcels.
 In return, the potential income and appreciation value of the real estate property is divided according to a pro-rata share and is tax-sheltered due to depreciation pass-through and interest deductions.